gxli/DecompositionUMAP/ReadMe.rst

 1. Data Generation
 ~~~~~~~~~~~~~~~~~~

 First, we generate the data.
 This function is assumed to be available in an `example` module within the library.
+After installing your package, you can import it as shown below.

 .. code-block:: python

     import numpy as np
+    # Import the library and the example data generator
-    import src as decomposition_umap
+    import decomposition_umap
-    from src import example as du_example
+    from decomposition_umap import example as du_example

     # Generate a dataset with a known anomaly
     data, signal, anomaly = du_example.generate_fractal_with_gaussian()